vannavu/vannavu.github.io/about.md

 When it comes down to it, I love learning, order, and delight.
 Synthesis is what I do.
 Systems are what I make.
 They're always visual and often experiential.
 Since different problems require different solutions, I work in a variety of media and platforms.

 I'm originally from Bentonville, Arkansas, and I was a math major until last spring.
-There's nothing like a good, aimless wander.
 Likely you'll catch me listening to [The National](https://www.youtube.com/watch?v=i8yehVUF8h0){:target="_blank"}, and if you're lucky, making [macarons](../images/macaronmadness.jpg){:target="_blank"}.
 One of my favorite typefaces to stare at is [Pitch](https://klim.co.nz/retail-fonts/pitch/){:target="_blank"}.
 I'm mediocre at guitar and German but in 20 years maybe I won't be.

 If you want to talk type and banter about other things, feel free to [email me](mailto:vannavu5539@gmail.com){:target="_blank}.